Do You Need to Book Shinkansen Tickets in Advance

 Watch Out: If You’re Ending Up at a Small Station

-Not every single station is available via Klook or SmartEx so if you’re trying to go to, say, Bunny Island (Okunoshima) from Fukuyama, you might feel more comfortable booking this at the JR Office who should be able to help you with the whole journey.
+Lastly, not every single station is available via Klook or SmartEx, so if you’re trying to go to, say, Bunny Island (Okunoshima) from Fukuyama, you might feel more comfortable booking this at the JR Office who should be able to help you with the whole journey.

 The other option is to book the bullet train section in advance, which is the one that’s likely to be busiest, and then buy a ticket for the local section once you leave the bullet train, or you could use an IC Card like Suica, Icoca or Pasmo on this segment.